 About an hour away from Lexington, you’ll find Natural Bridge State Resort Park and the Red River Gorge area.
 These natural wonders are worth a day trip.

 At this state park, you can hike the scenic trail to the Natural Bridge or take the skylift.
-Explore the amazing Red River Gorge Area, or go fishing, kayaking, or canoeing on Mill Creek Lake.
+Explore the amazing Red River Gorge Area, or go caving, fishing, kayaking, or canoeing on Mill Creek Lake.
 Visit the Historic Nature Center, hike Henson’s Arch, or tour Natural Bridge Cave.

 After all that adventuring, take a swim at the swimming complex, watch birds, organize a picnic, or shop at the gift shop for souvenirs and crafts.
 If you want to stay even longer, they’ve got cabins available for rent.